-According to the literature and the results of study 2, the organisms found in endocarditis are mainly occupational hazards like Streptococcus spp. and Erysipelothrix rhusiopathiae.
+According to the literature and the results of study 2, the organisms found in endocarditis are mainly occupational hazards like Streptococcus spp. and Erysipelothnx rhusiopathiae.
 Hence, omissions of routine incisions into the heart will lower the probability of spreading these occupational hazards to the carcass.
 Furthermore, less handling will result in less spreading of food safety organisms like Salmonella spp. and Yersinia enterocolitica which are the two most important sources of infection related to Danish pig meat (Fig. 4 and Fig. 5).
 To reduce exposure of consumers to these occupational hazards, we suggest that the hearts should be opened by slaughterhouse workers separately after meat inspection and prior to the hearts leaving the slaughterhouse.
 An opening of the hearts at this stage will also allow the identification of abscesses in the myocardium as well as cases of pericarditis initially overlooked during meat inspection.
 Presence of any lesion in the heart should result in condemnation of the heart.

-Table 8 Estimation of consumer risk associated with Supply Chain Meat Inspection of finishers from integrated production systems, reared in-door, compared to traditional inspection, Denmark, 2008 - the heart
+Estimation of consumer risk associated with Supply Chain Meat Inspection of finishers from integrated production systems, reared in-door, compared to traditional inspection, Denmark, 2008 - the heart

-Organ Release Assessment Exposure Assessment Consequence Assessment Risk estimation Heart Endocarditis observed at a prevalence of 0.01% Low probability of exposure to Strep-tococcus spp. and Erysipelothrix rhu- Streptococcus spp. and Ery- sipelothrix rhusiopathiae are not meat-borne but occupa- tional hazards No risk for consumers associated with omis- Streptococcus spp. and Erysipelothrix rhusiopathiae main causes siopathiae.
-Even lower probability if hearts with lesions are disposed of The number of cases related to Salmonella spp and Yersinia enterocolitica will not increase but maybe decrease sion of rou- tine incision into the heart
+Organ Release Exposure Consequence Risk Assessment Assessment Assessment estimation Heart Endocarditis ob- served at a preva- lence of 0.01% Low probability of exposure to Strep- tococcus spp. and Erysipelothrix rhu- Streptococcus spp. and Ery- sipelothrix rhusiopathiae are not meat-borne but occupa- tional hazards No risk for consumers associated with omis- Streptococcus spp. siopathiae.
+Even The number of cases related sion of rou- and Erysipelothrix lower probability if to Salmonella spp and tine incision rhusiopathiae main hearts with lesions Yersinia enterocolitica will not into the causes are disposed of increase but maybe decrease heart

-^{:} It is recommended that the hearts are opened prior to sales by a slaughterhouse worker, and any heart with lesions should be disposed of.
+: It is recommended that the hearts are opened prior to sales by a slaughterhouse worker, and any heart with lesions should be disposed of.